Rockhampton Region Planning Scheme

 Rockhampton Region Planning Scheme Major Amendment

 Rockhampton Regional Council has commenced a major amendment to the Rockhampton Region Planning Scheme.
-Under section 18 of the Planning Act 2016, Council is undertaking a tailored process for the major amendment and is currently in the planning and preparation phase.
+Under section 18 of the Planning Act 2016, Council is undertaking a tailored process for the major amendment and is currently in the state interest review phase.

 The steps for undertaking the major amendment are outlined below: